 An Overview of Hydrangeas

 There are many different varieties of hydrangeas.
-Some are shorter bushes that will only reach a few feet tall and prefer shade, some are 8-foot-tall, sun-loving shrubs, and others are climbers that do best on structures like pergolas or trellises.
+Some are shorter bushes that will only reach a few feet tall and prefer shade, some are eight-foot-tall, sun-loving shrubs, and others are climbers that do best on structures like pergolas or trellises.
 Some hydrangeas may even be trained into small tree forms.

-Mophead and lacecap hydrangeas both have large rounded blooms of varying colors, mophead with fuller blooms resembling giant balls, and lacecap with tinier blooms resembling lace.
+Mophead and lacecap hydrangeas both have large rounded blooms of varying colors; mophead with fuller blooms resembling giant balls, and lacecap with tinier blooms resembling lace.
 Both bloom on previous years’ wood.
 Smooth hydrangeas have smaller rounded blooms.
 Panicle varieties have more erect flowers and smaller leaves, and oakleaf hydrangeas have erect blooms with larger leaves, like an oak tree.
 Smooth, panicle, and oakleaf hydrangeas bloom on new wood.